instaloper/strvm/README.md

 > Fast Store Virtual Machine implementation

-_strvm_ is a C++ implementation of the Ethereum Virtual Machine (STRVM).
+_strvm_ is a C++ implementation of the Store Virtual Machine (STRVM).
-Created by members of the [strwasm] team, the project aims for clean, standalone STRVM implementation that can be imported as an execution module by Ethereum Client projects.
+Created by members of the [] team, the project aims for clean, standalone STRVM implementation that can be imported as an execution module by Store Client projects.
 The codebase of _strvm_ is optimized to provide fast and efficient execution of STRVM smart contracts.

 #### Characteristic of strvm